-Warlow et al., 2017; Hardaway et al., 2019).
-Although some data have shed light on neuronal subpopulations influencing fear- and feeding-related behaviors in the CeA (Haubensak et al., 2010; Cai et al., 2014; Douglass et al., 2017), it remains unclear which CeA subpopulations and efferents influence ethanol consumption, particularly during early ethanol seeking (Gilpin et al., 2015; de Guglielmo et al., 2019).
+The central nucleus of the amygdala (CeA) is a heterogeneous structure that plays an important role in the regulation of appetitive, aversive, and ethanol-mediated behaviors (Mahler and Berridge, 2009; Tye et al., 2011; Robinson et al., 2014; McCall et al., 2015; Warlow et al., 2017; Kim et al., 2017; Douglass et al., 2017; Hardaway et al., 2019; Salling et al., 2016).
+While some data have shed light on neuronal subpopulations influencing fear- and feeding-related behaviors in the CeA (Haubensak et al., 2010; Cai et al., 2014; Douglass et al., 2017), it remains unclear which CeA subpopulations and efferents influence ethanol consumption, particularly during early ethanol seeking (Gilpin et al., 2015; de Guglielmo et al., 2019).
 A promising CeA subpopulation that may regulate ethanol behaviors are the neurons that express the 13 amino-acid neuropeptide neurotensin (NTS).

 NTS is expressed throughout the mammalian brain, including but not limited to the lateral hypothalamus (LH), amygdala, hippocampus, and rostral medulla (Schroeder et al., 2019).
-Considerable evidence suggests that NTS signaling is critical for reward and anxiety processes (Cáceda et al., 2006; Leinninger et al., 2011; Fitzpatrick et al., 2012; Prus et al., 2014; McHenry et al., 2017), and global manipulations of NTS signaling disrupt ethanol-related phenotypes (Lee et al., 2010, 2011).
-However, the roles of individual NTS-positive (NTS+) neuronal populations are not well understood, as the majority of studies investigating NTS+ cells have focused on the LH to ventral tegmental area pathway, and particularly on NTS/dopamine interactions (Binder et al., 2001; Leinninger et al., 2011; Kempadoo et al., 2013; McHenry et al., 2017).
-NTS+ neurons in the CeA ($NTS^{\rm CeA}$) have yet to be extensively studied and are in a compelling anatomical and functional position to influence ethanol consumption.
-Furthermore, early studies identified $NTS^{\rm CeA}$ cells that project to the parabrachial nucleus (PBN; Moga and Gray, 1985), a brain region important for fluid consumption.
+Considerable evidence suggests that NTS signaling is critical for reward and anxiety processes (Cáceda et al., 2006; Leinninger et al., 2011; Fitzpatrick et al., 2012; Prus et al., 2014, 2014; McHenry et al., 2017), and global manipulations of NTS signaling disrupt ethanol-related phenotypes (Lee et al., 2010, 2011).
+However, the roles of individual NTS-positive (NTS+) neuronal populations are not well understood, as the majority of studies investigating NTS+ cells have focused on the LH to ventral tegmental area (VTA) pathway, and particularly on NTS/dopamine interactions (Binder et al., 2001; Leinninger et al., 2011; Kempadoo et al., 2013; McHenry et al., 2017).
+NTS+ neurons in the CeA (NTS^{CeA}) have yet to be extensively studied and are in a compelling anatomical and functional position to influence ethanol consumption.
+Furthermore, early studies identified NTS^{CeA} cells that project to the parabrachial nucleus (PBN; Moga and Gray, 1985), a brain region important for fluid consumption.

 The PBN, a heterogeneous nucleus that has long been recognized as a sensory relay for taste information, plays a crucial role in the development of conditioned taste aversion (Grigson et al., 1998; Carter et al., 2015).
 Interestingly, intraperitoneal injections of ethanol induce Fos activation in the PBN (Chang et al., 1995; Thiele et al., 1996).
 This suggests that the PBN may either be a direct locus for the pharmacological effects of ethanol, and/or receive information regarding the interoception of ethanol.
-The PBN is also linked to general fluid intake (Edwards and Johnson, 1991) and recent work has identified the PBN oxytocin receptor (Oxtr1)-containing neurons as an important locus for fluid satiation (Ryan et al., 2017).
+The PBN is also linked to general fluid intake (Edwards and Johnson, 1991) and recent work has identified the PBN oxytocin receptor (Oxtr1)containing neurons as an important locus for fluid satiation (Ryan et al., 2017).
 An additional subpopulation of PBN neurons, the calcitonin gene-related peptide (CGRP) neurons, are part of an important circuit implicated in suppressing both food and fluid intake (Carter et al., 2013; Ryan et al., 2017).
-An Htr2a CeA-to-PBN (serotonin receptor 2a, Htr2a CeA→PBN) projection promotes feeding, suggesting the possibility of a CeA-to-PBN projection that promotes drinking (Douglass et al., 2017).
-A number of systems have been suggested as a link between food and ethanol consumption such as neuropeptide-Y (Kelley et al., 2001; Gilpin et al., 2004) and ghrelin (Leggio, 2010).
-Fluid consumption-related circuits, however, have yet to be examined in this fashion.
+An Htr2a CeA-to-PBN (serotonin receptor 2a, Htr2a^{CeA→PBN}) projection promotes feeding, suggesting the possibility of a CeA-to-PBN projection that promotes drinking (Douglass et al., 2017).
+A number of systems have been suggested as a link between food and ethanol consumption such as neuropeptide-Y (NPY; Kelley et al., 2001; Gilpin et al., 2004) and ghrelin (Leggio, 2010).
+Fluid-consumption related circuits, however, have yet to be examined in this fashion.